STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 | Republican | Ronna McDaniel |
 | Democratic | Tom Perez      |

-From the above output of the semi join, we can see that a semi join of presidents on parties by party provides results are are similart to our tibble parties.
-All observations in the parties table appear in the presidents table.
+From the above output of the semi join, we can see that a semi join of presidents on parties provides results that are similar to our parties tibble.
+In the example tibbles I created, all observations in the parties table appear in the presidents table.
 We also see here that the party named "Other" for which there are no matching rows in the presidents tibble has been dropped by the semi join.

 ### Anti Join

 [<img align ="center" src="https://github.com/STAT545-UBC-students/hw04-rasiimwe/blob/master/plugins/anti-join.gif" width="300" height="300"/>](https://github.com/STAT545-UBC-students/hw04-rasiimwe/blob/master/plugins/anti-join.gif)

+**Basic syntax:** `anti_join(x, y)`

-anti\_join(x, y): Return all rows from x where there are not matching values in y, keeping just columns from x.
-This is a filtering join.
+**Function:** Return all rows from x where there are no matching values in y, keeping just columns from x.

 #### anti\_join on presidents & parties